 - Victoria Station has some vintage tiled maps, full of charming details (I would also suggest a look at Little Ben just outside).
 A smaller, local station full of Victorian appeal is Battersea Park.

 - London Transport Museum opens its Acton Depot stores several times a year.
 It also organises the Hidden London programme, which includes visits to the disused Down Street station, Clapham South Deep Level Shelter, Charing Cross's abandoned Jubilee Line platforms and construction tunnels, abandoned corridors below Euston Station, secrets of Moorgate and Piccadilly Stations - and excellent virtual tours of even more inaccessible stations, developed during lockdown.

 - On Westminster Bridge Road, see where the trains of the Necropolis Railway once departed.

-- Royal Victoria Dock is now home to the Excel Centre, Siemens sustainability pavilion and one end of the cable car, but it also has plenty of historical interest.
+- Royal Victoria Dock is now home to the Excel Centre and one end of the cable car, but it also has plenty of historical interest.

 - If public transport isn't your thing, you might be interested in one of London's oldest car parks - multistorey, with a lift, and still in operation - just off Oxford Street.

 - Here are five specialist museums and five one-person museums.